weareblahs/FarFarAwayIdol/README.md

  - Search for Other Endings (other than the Simon Cowell ones that are at MakeMKV Title 49)
  - Captions (if can)

+# What to fix
+ - Vote screen is bigger / smaller at different screen sizes other than 1920x929

 # What you'll need
  - Shrek 2 (Widescreen DVD)
    - This version is developed with a 2004 version of the Shrek 2 DVD (Region 3).